Church of Notre Dame (New York City): History

 The sanctuary completed in 1910 was the work of Daus and Otto.
 Cross & Cross designed the nave, facade, and rectory completed in 1914.
 A planned dome was never completed.
 The expansion continued intermittently until completed 50 years later.

 The chapel was officially dedicated on October 2, 1910, by Archbishop John Farley.
 Cardinal Farley dedicated the enlarged structure on February 11, 1915, the Feast of Our Lady of Lourdes.

 Notre Dame became an independent parish in 1919 and grew from a small chapel to the present church in the late 1920s and early 1930s.
 It was still a center for New York's French community when Cardinal Charost of Rennes visited the church in June 1926 and when Bishop Alfred Baudrillart of the Institut Catholique de Paris presided at a ceremony in April 1927.

-In 1936, an organization of lay parishioners, the Notre Dame Study Club, was the first group of its type to call upon every Catholic parish to support the Catholic Church in efforts to provide for social justice for the Negro.
+In 1936, an organization of lay parishioners, the Notre Dame Study Club, was the first group of its type to call upon every Catholic parish to support the Catholic Church in efforts to provide for social justice for black people.

 In 1960, charge of Notre Dame was transferred from the Fathers of Mercy to the Archdiocese of New York.

 In January 1967, the New York City Landmarks Preservation Commission designated the Church and the Rectory of Notre Dame as official city landmarks.
 The buildings were listed on the National Register of Historic Places on May 6, 1980.

 In 1988, some parishioners sued under canon law to prevent the remodeling of the sanctuary, specifically relocating the altar in accordance with liturgical reforms established by Second Vatican Council.

 Notre Dame today

 Over the years, the French community was integrated with other ethnic groups.
 Calling Notre Dame home are many people of Irish, German, Italian, Black, Hispanic and Filipino descent.
 Today Notre Dame is still just as ethnically diverse as its neighborhood.

 In 2003, the Archdiocese of New York entrusted the Polish Province of the Dominican Order with the responsibility of taking care of Notre Dame Parish and all its ministries.
 Control returned to the archdiocese in the fall of 2011.

 Catholic Campus Ministry at Columbia University became a part of the parish mission of Notre Dame in 1988.
 Notre Dame's community includes ministry at St. Luke's Hospital and the nearby Amsterdam Nursing Home, part of NewYork-Presbyterian Healthcare System.

+The Church is also home to Columbia's Thomas Merton Institute for Catholic Life, which opened in 2023.